weaveworks/weave/weavedns/README.md

 ### Supplying the domain search path

+By default, Docker will provide containers with a `/etc/resolv.conf` that matches that for the host.
+In some circumstances, this may include a DNS search path, which will break the nice "bare names resolve" property above.

-Again, when using `docker run`, you will usually want to supply a domain search path so that you can use unqualified hostnames.
+Therefore, when starting containers with `docker run` instead of `weave run`, you will usually want to supply a domain search path so that you can use unqualified hostnames.
 Use `--dns-search=.` to make the resolver use the container's domain, or e.g., `--dns-search=weave.local` to make it look in `weave.local`.

 ### Adding containers to DNS